- Pump Skid Systems

-On average, a food and beverage plant spends 20% of their day cleaning equipment.
-What's even more staggering is that many manufacturers don't know how their CIP system is performing, so they take unnecessary steps to ensure sanitation standards are met.
-This results in a higher consumption of water, chemicals, and energy than needed to avoid contamination.
+On average, a food and beverage plant spends 20% of its day cleaning equipment.
+Because many manufacturers don't know how well their CIP system performs, they take unnecessary steps to ensure sanitation standards are met.
+This results in higher consumption of water, chemicals, and energy than necessary.

-Many companies make slight modifications to their CIP operations after installation.
+Many companies make slight changes to their CIP operations after installation.
 They might alter the chemical concentration or adjust the time required for each stage of the cleaning process.
-But, these minor modifications don’t render a CIP process efficient.
-This “trial-and-error” approach is time consuming, wasteful, and even though slight tweaks may be beneficial, “a holistic approach which automates performance through software makes the biggest impact on cost savings and safety improvement.” ("How to Optimize Clean In Place (CIP) Processes in Food and Beverage Operations", Schneider Electric)
+But, these minor adjustments don’t render a CIP process efficient.

 Optimizing the cleaning process while maintaining sanitary standards can be difficult to wrap your head around.
-By completing an initial audit of three CIP elements, operators have the ability to establish an execution plan for gaining efficiencies, and ultimately optimizing the cleaning process.
+By completing an initial audit of three CIP elements, operators can create a plan to gain efficiencies, and optimize the cleaning process.

-By adding a small, decentralized CIP system to your process, efficiencies are gained by reducing the amount of energy required to transport heated chemical through long pipes.
+There are benefits to adding a small, decentralized CIP system to your process.
+Efficiencies are gained by reducing the amount of energy required to transport heated chemicals through long pipes.
 A shorter distance for detergent delivery saves time, water, and energy.

 Up to 30% in energy savings can be gained by making improvements to inefficient, outdated equipment components.
 For example, introduce a variable speed drive, so that operators can specify the flow rate within the CIP recipe parameters.